-TIPs automate intel dissemination by delivering enriched intelligence to internal security operations center (SOC), incident response, threat hunting, and red teams for rapid analysis and actioning.
+TIPs automate intel dissemination by delivering enriched intelligence to the internal security operations center (SOC), incident response, threat hunting, and red teams for rapid analysis and actioning.
 Besides internal teams, organizations can build a cyber secure and collaborative ecosystem with external entities, such as peers, ISACs, third-party vendors, subsidiaries, and others by cross-sharing enriched intel.
-Based on IOC fidelity and customized rules, TIPs automate intel actioning by automatically blocking malicious indicators in firewalls deployed in an organization.
-Security teams are equipped with rule-based advanced alerting and real-time notifications that reduce mean time to detection and resolution.
+Based on IOC (indicators of compromise) fidelity and customized rules, threat intelligence platforms automate intel actioning by automatically blocking malicious indicators in firewalls deployed in an organization.
+Security teams are equipped with rule-based advanced alerting and real-time notifications that reduce the mean time to detection and resolution.

 Analyst Workbench Tools

-Advanced TIP nowadays support MITRE ATT&CK??
-Navigator framework that help security teams visualize threat actor TTPs to identify trends across the cyber kill chain and relate them to reported intel.
-Some of the other features of a TIP include threat board, geo-tagging, analyst watchlist, and IP and domain lookup.
+Advanced threat intelligence platforms nowadays support the MITRE ATT&CK Navigator framework that helps security teams visualize threat actor TTPs to identify trends across the cyber kill chain and relate them to reported intel.
+Some of the other features of a TIP include a threat board, geo-tagging, analyst watchlist, and IP and domain lookup.
 A threat board allows security analysts to search object and indicator types and hidden connections between different attributes extricated from multiple threat intel feeds.
 The geo-tagging feature lets security teams map and examine the threat intel automatically ingested from various sources to determine the geographical trends for their discrete business units.
 Moreover, triggers can be set in intelligence feeds for a brand, an organization, or industry-related keywords to monitor the relevant threats and IP and domain-related information collected from premium sources can be easily accessed with a single click.

 Centralized Governance and Management

 By employing a best-of-breed TIP, security teams can govern intel-driven operations in their organizations.
-Modern-day TIPs provide a multi-level intel view with a centralized dashboard.
+Modern-day threat intelligence platforms provide a multi-level intel view with a centralized dashboard.